 Tips For Choosing A Waterproof Window Treatment in San Jose09/29/2016Curtis Orton No matter where you call home, from San Jose to the other side of the country, your home has a need in common with every other home in the U.S.: waterproof window treatments.
-Regardless of the structure of your home, the outdoor weather, or the size of your family living in your house, you’ll usually have the same rooms that benefit from waterproofing: the basement, bathrooms, and the kitchen.
-As you may have figured, not all window treatments are made equal in regards to how effectively they handle humidity and moisture.
+Regardless of the structure of your home, the outdoor weather, or the size of your family living with you, you’ll usually have the same rooms that benefit from waterproofing: the basement, bathrooms, and the kitchen.
+As you may have figured, not all window treatments are created equal in regards to how effectively they handle humidity and moisture.
 To make it simpler to understand, we’ll dive into successful each window treatment is at standing up to water and tell you which ones work best in the areas that experience the most water.
-Level 1: Window Treatments That Can’t Stand Up To Moisture Experienced San Jose homeowners are aware that certain materials just don’t do well with water.
+Level 1: Window Treatments That Can’t Stand Up To Water Experienced San Jose homeowners are aware that certain materials just don’t do well with water.
 Simply ask the owner of a hardwood floor what water can do to lumber.
-Solid wood hates moisture, as causes wood to bloat and bow, which usually makes wood window treatments unusable.
+Solid wood hates water, as causes wood to bloat and bow, which usually makes wood window treatments unusable.
 Consistent moisture might also turn the natural cavities of the lumber into breeding grounds for bacteria.
 Due to these facts, solid wood window treatments should not be used in rooms that may get damp like the bathroom.
-Fabric window treatments don’t do great with water either.
+Fabric window treatments are also not great with moisture.
 Though the wear to fabric won’t be as considerable or obvious to the naked eye, prolonged and recurrent exposure to water can impair the weave of several fabrics, and that can lead to color fading and fabric thinning.
-Level 2: Water-resistant Window Treatments Though not strictly waterproof, window treatments in this category won’t be susceptible to long term damage when chosen for moisture-heavy rooms.
-This group of window treatments includes most every product designated “faux wood,” like faux wood blinds.
-Faux wood blinds add the beauty of a natural wood window treatment, adding contemporary fashion to your bathroom and much-needed privacy, without the worry that comes if the room becomes too steamed up.
+Level 2: Water-resistant Window Treatments Though not quite waterproof, window treatments in this category won’t be susceptible to long term damage when chosen for moisture-heavy rooms.
+This group of window treatments includes most anything designated “faux wood,” like faux wood blinds.
+Faux wood blinds can give you the beauty of a natural wood window treatment, adding contemporary fashion to your bathroom and much-needed privacy, without the worry that comes if the room becomes too steamed up.
 Alternative window treatments that tend to handle almost all wear from moisture are metal blinds.
 Though they don’t possess the same level of style and coverage as some other window treatments, aluminum blinds are adaptable.
 They can be found in a large variety of hues, with available cut out possibilities and privacy features, while simultaneously being perfect for the kitchen or bathroom.
 But blinds that have cords or fabric bands usually aren’t optimal for moisture-heavy rooms.
 Level 3: Certified Waterproof Window Treatments This is what homeowners have waited for: the window treatment that completely ignores humidity, dampness, liquid and more like nothing else.
 Sunburst Shutters San Jose is pleased to offer one of the only totally waterproof window treatments available in our Polywood® plantation shutters.
-The best partner for the laundry room or kitchen, Polywood shutters are constructed from a formulated compound that is completely immune to the weakening effects of water, no matter if they’re coming from inside your home or from the weather outside.
+The best partner for the kitchen or bathroom, Polywood shutters are constructed from a formulated compound that is completely immune to the weakening effects of water, no matter if they’re coming from inside your home or from the weather outside.
 Not convinced?
-We can show you the extent to which Polywood can weather the elements, and we’re so confident in its resilience that we guarantee every installation with our Lifetime Limited Warranty.
+We can show you the lengths at which Polywood can weather the elements, and we’re so confident in its resilience that we guarantee every installation with our Lifetime Limited Warranty.
 In fact, you could hose Polywood shutters off in your lawn and they’d still function fantastically, with no issues.
 Make Your Windows Ready For Anything, San Jose If you live in a coastal or humid part of the country, or if you need better window treatments for the areas of your home with moisture, a waterproof window treatment ought to be your top concern.
 Let Sunburst Shutters San Jose lend a hand by calling 408-831-3373 to set up your free in-home consultation.
 And to get additional ideas for those rooms and beyond, dive into our new Ultimate Room Guide to get the lowdown on the most effective window treatments for every room in your San Jose house!